-The Housing Department was awarded a \$20 million HOPE VI grant in 2011 to revitalize its Aeroterra Frank Luke Addition (FLA) public housing community.
-In addition to the HOPE VI grant, Low Income Housing Tax Credits (LIHTC) were used to fund Phases I-III of the redevelopment.
-Phase I consists of 60 public housing units, serving seniors and persons with disabilities, and was complete and occupied in December 2012.
-Phases II and III are a mix of 1 to 5 bedrooms, and a combination of public housing, LIHTC, Section 8 project-based vouchers, and market rate units.
+The Housing Department was awarded a \$20 million HOPE VI grant in 2011 to revitalize the former Frank Luke Addition (FLA) public housing community, now known as Aeroterra.
+In addition to the HOPE VI grant, Low Income Housing Tax Credits (LIHTC)were used to fund Phases I-III of the redevelopment.
+Phase I consists of 60 public housing units, serving seniors and persons with disabilities, was completed and occupied in December 2012.
+Phases II and III are a mix of 1 to 5 bedrooms that includes a combination of public housing, LIHTC, Section 8 project-based vouchers, and market rate units.

-Phase II was completed and 100% occupied in October 2016; Phase III was completed in December 2016 and 100% occupied in May 2017.
+Phase II, with 56 units, was completed and 100% occupied in October 2016; Phase III includes 74 units and was completed in December 2016 and 100% occupied in May 2017.
 Phase 4 of the Aeroterra FLA HOPE VI project was the Summit Apartments, the off-site component of the grant.
-Fifty (50) public housing units were placed at this property, which also has other affordable and market rate units.
+Fifty public housing units were placed at this property, which also has other affordable and market rate units.
 A major rehabilitation was funded at Summit using Neighborhood Stabilization Program (NSP) and HOPE VI funds.
-A final Phase V of the Aeroterra Frank Luke HOPE VI grant is pending and likely to be completed in the next 3-5 years.
+A final Phase V of the Aeroterra FLA HOPE VI grant, to add 60 mixed-income apartment units, is pending and likely to be completed in the next 3-5 years.

-The Housing Department was awarded the Choice Neighborhoods Planning and Action grant in 2016 to create a comprehensive neighborhood transformation plan for the area surrounding its East AMP, AZ001000003.
+The Housing Department was awarded a Choice Neighborhoods Planning and Action grant in 2016 to create a comprehensive neighborhood transformation plan for the Edison-Eastlake Community (EEC) surrounding its East AMP, AZ001000003, that included 577 aged and obsolete public housing units.
 The Housing Department issued a Request for Proposals and selected developer Gorman & Company, a national affordable housing developer with experience in many of HUD's programs.
 Sidney P. Osborn Homes (145 units, AZ1-7B), A.L.
 Krohn Homes (202 units, AZ1-8B), and Frank Luke Homes (230 units, AZ1-2) are the target public housing sites for Choice Neighborhoods.
-The Housing Department and its partners gathered input and facilitated an extensive resident and community stakeholder planning process to create the transformation plan, which was submitted to HUD on June 28, 2018.
-The Planning and Action Grant was fully expended and is pending close out.
+The Housing Department and its partners gathered input and facilitated an extensive resident and community stakeholder planning process to create the EEC transformation plan, the One Vision Plan, that was submitted to HUD on June 28, 2018.
+The Planning and Action Grant is fully expended and pending close-out.